Click on the headings below to know the answer to our FAQs

 Fully trained and experienced female Helpline workers and volunteers.

-The Freephone 24 Hour National Domestic Violence Helpline, run in partnership between Women’s Aid and Refuge, is celebrating 10 years of helping women experiencing domestic violence.
+The Freephone 24 Hour National Domestic Violence Helpline, run in partnership between Women’s Aid and Refuge, has recently celebrated 10 years of helping women experiencing domestic violence.
 The vital service is funded by the Home Office, Comic Relief and London Councils.

 Since 2003, the national Helpline has received close to 1.5 million phone calls and referred an average of 28 women to a refuge every day, making it a lifeline for women and children in the UK who are experiencing domestic abuse and are desperately seeking help.